-Our customers include large, medium-sized and boutique hospitality providers, both owned and franchised, as well as divisions or departments of large corporations in the hospitality industry.
-We concentrate on serving the needs of customers in a range of customer-focused settings where brand differentiation is important and guest recruitment is intense.
-Our customer base is highly fragmented.
+Our customer base is highly fragmented and includes large, medium-sized and boutique hospitality providers, both owned and franchised, as well as divisions or departments of large corporations in the hospitality industry.
+We concentrate on serving the needs of customers in a range of settings where brand differentiation is important, and competition for guest recruitment is intense.